Cronan Ranch - Nov. '25

 return to index

-While the hiking group has been to Cronan Ranch, not far from Auburn on hwy 49 south, a few times before, we tended to favor the west entrance, with its few trails down to the South Fork of the American River, and back; earlier this year we did part of trail to Satan's Cesspool walk, for instance.
+The hiking group has been to Cronan Ranch, 28 miles south of Auburn on curvy hwy.
+49, a few times before, but we've only walked on trails at the western carpark, most of which reach the South Fork of the American River, and back.
+Earlier this year we walked part of the trail to Satan's Cesspool walk, for instance.

 note - on a pc or laptop you can zoom into any part of a photo, but alas, not on a smartphone.

-looking upstream near the start quiescent water, good for stone-skipping trials pacific wild grape
+looking upstream near the start quiescent water (good for stone-skipping) pacific wild grape

 south fork in the Sierra foothills